ratorx/server/README.md

 - Configures unattended upgrades for system packages.
 - Configures UFW as the system firewall.
 - Configures automated backups with borgmatic (and restores latest backup if no data found).
-- Sets up exim4 as MTA to notify about server events.
+- Configures nullmailer to forward email via an external SMTP server.
-- Configures Docker
+- Configures Docker.

 ### External dependencies

-- Server with global DNS name.
+- Server provisioned in the previous step.
 - SSH CA private and public keys.
-- TLS CA private and public keys.
-- Cloudflare API token with Zone:Zone:Read and Zone:DNS:Edit for all zones.
 - Borg backup repository.

 ### Hacks, workarounds and manual intervention

-- A few packages (certbot* and borgmatic*) in Debian stable are not recent enough for required features.
+- borgmatic in Debian stable is not recent enough for required features.
 These applications are provisioned from Debian testing.
 - Initial bootstrap of the server uses a different SSH key.
 This is automated using `make bootstrap` target, but it requires a different command to be run.
 This is because SSH CA has not been configured yet.
 A special SSH key is used for this, which lives in the repository.
-The key is hardcoded because Terraform needs a constant key when provisioning access to the server.
+The key is hardcoded because Terraform needs a constant key when provisioning access to the server (TODO: look into managing key with Terraform; tricky bit is getting Ansible to use the key).
 - Setting up access to the backup host is tricky, since it doesn't have Python, a shell or SSH CA support.
 Instead, raw scp commands are used to update the authorized_keys.
 App servers are only allowed to perform borg operations and only on their own backup repository.

 ## Application deployment (`docker-compose.yml`)